 The fall and rise – Despite surviving the strains of the First World War and the Wall Street crash, when William died in 1934 the empire he’d built began to crumble without him.

-Mortons of Horncastle faced the prospect of being consigned the history books until a Lincolnshire journalist and entrepreneur stepped in…
+Mortons faced the prospect of being consigned the history books until a Lincolnshire journalist and entrepreneur stepped in…

 Mortons is reinvented – Acquisitions and launches expanded Mortons’ reach into local news media and this was accompanied by significant investment in print equipment that quickly saw the company become a UK market leader.